Team-LifeKing/Discord-FAQs/README.md

 **#5: How to suggest anything about this server?**
 - If you want to suggest anything about this server and want to help the Management team with your innovative ideas.
 Feel free to suggest it, we really appreciate such participation.
-- Go to #𒋨・suggestion-cmnds and suggest by using this command `.suggest <your_suggestion>`.
+- Go to #✠│suggestion-cmnds and suggest by using this command `.suggest <your_suggestion>`.
 Example: `.suggest add count game`.